 2. Which park is newer?

 Next, let’s take a look at which is newer.

 Splash Country is the older of the two parks.
 In fact, it originally opened in 2001.
 In other words, Soaky Mountain is considerably newer having just opened in 2020.

 While, in our humble opinion, both parks are doing a great job of keeping things looking up to date, Soaky Mountain’s newness is noticeable.
 Everything is just a little newer, a little brighter, and a bit more modern than its Splash Country counterpart.

-And as a relatively new waterpark, semantics also feel a bit more well thought out at Soaky Mountain.
+And as a relatively new waterpark, the details also feel a bit more well thought out at Soaky Mountain.